Top 10 Health Benefits of Prawns You Need to Know

 This, as a result, may help you in controlling your appetite and achieving your weight loss goals.

-It may also support stable blood sugar levels and insulin sensitivity, which can be beneficial for people managing or at risk of Type 2 diabetes.
+They may also support stable blood sugar levels and insulin sensitivity, which can be beneficial for people managing or at risk of Type 2 diabetes.

 1. Nutritional Support During Pregnancy